benediktschmitt/py-ts3/README.rst

 Bugs
 ----

-This project is in an early state, so you'll probably find a bug.
-Please report it or fork this repo, fix the bug and create a pull request.
+If you found a bug please report it or sent a pull request.

-If you found a grammar or spelling error, please report it too.
+Please report grammar or spelling errors too.

 Versioning
 ----------